1. What to wear

 Attention spans are getting lower and lower and with so much video content available online it’s important to get your message across in a quick and dynamic way.
 Therefore, we recommend you get cut to the core and get straight to the point focusing on what the viewer needs to hear, learn or act on.

 It's important to note that the best corporate videos place their audience at the heart of everything therefore it is important to speak like a human and cut the corporate waffle, always taking an audience-first approach when answering your questions, with sharp, short and concise answers that get their attention and keep them interested.

 4. Talk natural when reading a teleprompter

-It’ll take a couple of run throughs for us to set the teleprompter at the right font size and speed for you.
-We’re here to film you but to also be your audience so we’ll let you know if you’re speaking too fast or slow.
+It’ll take a couple of run-throughs for us to set the teleprompter at the right font size and speed for you.
+We’re here to film you but to also be your audience so we’ll let you know if you’re speaking too fast or too slow.

-When you’ve finished your piece to camera, most people will naturally look up at the camera crew to see how they did.
-Don’t do that, instead we’d ask you to gently smile and keep looking into the camera lens for around 3-5 secs as this gives breathing space in the final edit rather than an abrupt cut which looks less natural.
+When you’ve finished your piece to the camera, most people will naturally look up at the camera crew to see how they did.
+Don’t do that, instead, we’d ask you to gently smile and keep looking into the camera lens for around 3-5 seconds as this gives breathing space in the final edit rather than an abrupt cut which looks less natural.

 4. Mistakes are cool